Permitted Development Rights In The UK

 (a) in an area within Flood Zone 2 or Flood Zone 3; or

-(b) in an area within Flood Zone 1 which has critical drainage problems and which has been notified to the local planning authority by the Environment Agency.
+(b) in an area within Flood Zone 1 that has critical drainage problems and has been notified by the local planning authority by the Environment Agency.

-Our expert team can provide a Flood Risk Assessment to advise on whether your site is at risk of flooding by confirming if your site is located within Flood Zone 2 or 3.
-In addition, they can further advise if the site is located in a Critical Drainage Area.
+Our expert team can provide a Flood Risk Assessment to advise whether your site is at risk of flooding.
+They can confirm whether your site is located within Flood Zones 2 or 3 and advise if it is located in a Critical Drainage Area.

 Should it be identified that the development site is located within one of these two criteria, Aegaea can advise and support you through the design process.
-We can determine if the site were to be at risk of flooding and whether there is safe access/egress during the event of a flood.
+We can determine if the site is at risk of flooding and whether there is safe access/egress during the event of a flood.

-Once instructed we can further advise of possible mitigation measures that could be required for the development to pass the exception test.
+Once instructed, we can advise you further on possible mitigation measures that could be required for the development to pass the exception test.
 We work collaboratively with our clients and promote regular communication, especially if the flood risk to a site requires design changes.
-It is important to identify mitigation options early in the project and cooperatively work through any clashes with the aspiration to achieving a successful project.
+It is important to identify mitigation options early in the project and cooperatively work through any clashes with the aspiration of achieving a successful project.

 Request your free, expert quote now